Kony 2012: United States

 On March 21, 2012, a resolution "condemning Joseph Kony and his ruthless guerrilla group for a 26-year campaign of terror" was put forward by Senators Jim Inhofe and Chris Coons.
 The resolution stated that it would back "the effort of Uganda, the Democratic Republic of Congo, the Central African Republic and the newest country, South Sudan, to stop Kony and his Lord's Resistance Army", along with an official statement of support "for the U.S. effort to help regional forces pursue commanders of the militia group."
 Overall, the resolution received support from 34 senators, both Republicans and Democrats.

 Support among senators for the resolution came about after the release of the Kony 2012 video and its subsequent popularity.
 One of the resolution leaders, Senator Chris Coons, became aware of the situation after his daughters asked him what he was doing to stop Kony and Senator Roy Blunt was informed "at a Missouri caucus in St. Louis when a constituent quizzed him about Kony".
 One of the co-sponsors of the resolution, Senator Lindsey Graham, stated that "When you get 100 million Americans looking at something, you will get our attention.
 This YouTube sensation is going to help the Congress be more aggressive and will do more to lead to his demise than all other action combined."

 Aftermath

 On March 15, 2016, Jason Russell held a TEDx talk in Valencia, California, regarding the film's impact.

-Dipo Faloyin discusses and critiques the film and its impact in the book Africa Is Not A Country: Breaking Stereotypes of Modern Africa.
+Dipo Faloyin discusses and critiques the film and its impact in the book Africa Is Not a Country: Breaking Stereotypes of Modern Africa.

+As of 2026, Joseph Kony was still at large.